Responding to search and rescue

 - providing assistance to other search and rescue organisations

-- transferring coordination to the appropriate State/Territory Police organisation to conduct search and rescue operations within their jurisdiction.
+- transferring coordination to the appropriate State or Territory police organisation to conduct search and rescue operations within their jurisdiction.

 Inadvertent activation of the SAR system